 Explore Applications, Build Tools, Embrace Innovations

 Welcome to AOMC!
-Our workshop will be held on June 21, 2025, at Ono Auditorium.
+Our workshop will be held on July 27, 2026, at Hilton Brussels Grand Place - Room Maya .
 The schedule is listed in the following table.
 We hope you will enjoy the workshop and have fruitful discussions with our speakers and other participants.
 If you have any questions, please feel free to contact us (see the Organizer page).

 The workshop will focus on the acceleration and optimization of multi-modal DNN applications.
 The primary objective of this workshop is to catalyze advancements in computer architecture specifically tailored for multi-modal DNN applications.
 We are inviting proposals from researchers and developers actively engaged in the field.
 Proposals should emphasize novel approaches and technologies in accelerating multi-modal DNN applications through innovative computer architecture solutions.
 We encourage submissions that offer insights into research progress, practical challenges, and future directions.
 Examples of this workshop include, but are not limited to: